gear-tech/gear/README.md

 SUBCOMMANDS:
     claim       Claim value from mailbox
-    deploy      Deploy program to gear node
+    create      Deploy program to gear node
     help        Prints this message or the help of the given subcommand(s) info        Get account info from ss58address
+    key         Keypair utils
     login       Log in to account
     meta        Show metadata structure, read types from registry, etc new         Create a new gear program
     program     Read program state, etc
     reply       Sends a reply message
-    send        Sends a message to a program or to another account submit      Saves program `code` in storage
-    transfer    Transfer value
+    send        Sends a message to a program or to another account transfer    Transfer value
-    update      Update resources
+    update      Update self from crates.io or github upload      Saves program `code` in storage
 ```

-Now, let's create a <kbd>new</kbd> gear program and deploy it to the staging testnet.
+Now, let's create a <kbd>new</kbd> gear program and upload it to the staging testnet!

 ```
 $ gear new hello-world